spragaa/silence/to_do.md

 ### short term goals:

 ### to do:
+- implement some kind of db manager, that will manage all 4 dbs
 - is int enough for id? -> probably not
 - message statuses (created, sent, undelivered, delivered, read, unread)
 - disable multiple users in one app